 You can select some tables to check whether their DDL statements and synchronization code comply with the rules.

-- Select the tables to be synchronized and commit the sync nodes.
 You can select multiple tables at a time.
 Data Integration generates destination MaxCompute tables based on the configured synchronization rules.
 If the synchronization fails, move the pointer over the synchronization result.
 Then, the failure cause is displayed.